hashicorp/design-system/website/docs/patterns/form-patterns/partials/validation/validation.md

 Delayed validation occurs on the client and refers to validating the field after a lapse in keystrokes and a specific interval of time, e.g., `500ms` or 0.5 seconds.
 Once the user has stopped input into the field and after the interval of time has expired, the field is validated without an `onblur` event occurring.

-We recommend **against** using this method because it is invasive and may result in unintended validation errors by assuming a user has completed filling out a field.
+This method can be invasive and result in unintended validation errors by assuming the user has completed filling out a field.
+Thus, we recommend implementing either of the previous methods prior to delayed validation for most forms.

 Consider a user entering their credit card information; they may repeatedly reference a physical card when inputting the card number, which can cause extended delays between keystrokes and result in displaying a validation error preemptively.